Taxes

 A Capital Gains Tax Hike Should Alter Your Income And Selling Strategy

 President Biden’s proposal to increase the capital gains tax from 20% to 39.6% for people making over $1 million a year sounds aggressive.
 Add on the Net Investment Income Tax of 3.8%, and we’re talking a total long-term capital gains tax rate of 43.4%.
-If this new long-term capital gains tax gets approved to pay
+That’s too much in my opinion.
+If this new long-term capital gains

 A Capital Gains Tax Hike Should Alter Your Income And Selling Strategy Read More »